MGBourgeois/Gitkraken_mathgame/README.md

-mathgame
+math game

-Here I have created a Math Game that will give me the opportunity to practice everything i ahve learned so far with  HTMl, CSS and JavaScript in the web development course.
+Here, I have created a Math Game that will give me the opportunity to practice everything i have learned so far with  HTML, CSS and JavaScript in the web development course.